 - Authors also retain more rights on their work than in traditional models which they can sell on, e.g. to movie producers or print publishers

 - Many books are still being published by traditional publishers into the Kindle platform

-- But the number of independent self-published authors has significantly increased since Kindle
+- But the number of independent self-published authors has significantly increased since Kindle (as you would expect)

 - This is important as the Kindle system allows authors to circumvent the traditional gatekeepers

 - The incentives for readers to join the Kindle system are low prices on the Kindle reader and books

 - The incentives for authors are independence from traditional publishers, higher royalties and a broader range of rights on their work